8 Best Budget Microphones for YouTube 2019

 Spending a fortune on a good microphone simply isn't an option for YouTubers starting out.
 However, I do think you should place just as much emphasis on your audio as you do your entry-level camera.

 An audience can accept the fact that the picture is grainy, but when the sound is off, they disconnect.
-To avoid that happening, it's a good idea to not use the built-in microphone for your camera.
+I've completely scrapped or redone many videos because of this very reason.
+To avoid that happening, I suggest you not use the built-in microphone for your camera.

 Even inexpensive options can make a big difference.
 So, let's a look at some affordable lavalier, shotgun, condenser, and USB mics to give you what we think are the top microphones for YouTube on a budget.